- Population: 747,101 (2016)

-- New Brunswick is the only Canadian province to recognize both French and English as official languages.
-There are frequent tensions between the French and English-speaking communities.
-Many citizens blame bilingualism for NB’s woes and do not recognize the competitive advantage it could provide them.
+- New Brunswick is the only Canadian province to recognise both French and English as official languages.

 - The first European settlers, the Acadians, are descendants of French colonists of Acadia, a French colony in what is now Nova Scotia.

 - Many of the English-speaking population are descended from Loyalists who fled the American Revolution.